The Joint Group of Experts on Scientific Aspects of Marine Environmental Protection (GESAMP)

 - Chris Vivian (Cefas)

-GESAMP has had 49 different Working Group and Task Teams through the years, each one created to carry out individual studies and assessments when requested by the Sponsoring Organizations.
+GESAMP has had around 50 different Working Group and Task Teams through the years, each one created to carry out individual studies and assessments when requested by the Sponsoring Organizations.
 Of the nine current active Working Groups (WG), the UK involvement is as follows:

 WG 1: Evaluation of Harmful Substances Carried by Ships